SAVAK: 1957–1971

 SAVAK had the power to censor the media, screen applicants for government jobs, and "according to a reliable Western source, use all means necessary, including torture, to hunt down dissidents".
 After 1963, the Shah expanded his security organizations, including SAVAK, which grew to over 5,300 full-time agents and a large but unknown number of part-time informers.

-In 1961, the Iranian authorities dismissed the agency's first director, General Teymur Bakhtiar, and he later became a political dissident.
-In 1970, SAVAK agents assassinated him, disguising the deed as an accident.
+In 1961, the Iranian authorities dismissed the agency's first director, Lieutenant General Teymur Bakhtiar, and he later became a political dissident.
+In 1970, SAVAK agents assassinated him, disguising it as an accident.

-General Hassan Pakravan, director of SAVAK from 1961 to 1966, had an almost benevolent reputation, for example dining on a weekly basis with Ayatollah Khomeini while Khomeini was under house arrest, and later intervened to prevent Khomeini's execution on the grounds that it would "anger the common people of Iran".
-After the Iranian Revolution, however, Pakravan was among the first of the Shah's officials to be executed by the Khomeini regime.

-Pakravan was replaced in 1966 by General Nematollah Nassiri, a close associate of the Shah, and the service was reorganized and became increasingly active in the face of rising communist, socialist, and Islamist militancy and political unrest.
+Major General Hassan Pakravan was director of SAVAK from 1961 to 1965.
+Pakravan was replaced in 1965 by General Nematollah Nassiri, a close associate of the Shah.

 Throughout the 1960s, some agents in SAVAK started to consider financial corruption as a matter of financial security and monitored not only the fiscal activities of the political and economic elite of Iran, but also the royal family.
 Mohammad Reza Pahlavi was reportedly angered by these SAVAK reports due to its contents and the belief that the security agents were prying into private matters beyond their purview.